Asset Tokenization

 Maple Finance operates as an institutional capital marketplace, facilitating on-chain lending to corporate borrowers.
 The platform uses a pool-based model where lenders deposit stablecoins into lending pools managed by experienced credit delegates who underwrite loans and manage risk.

-Maple has processed billions in loans since its launch.
-The platform went through a difficult period in 2022-2023 when several borrowers defaulted during the crypto market downturn, including exposure to entities connected to the FTX collapse.
+Maple has processed billions in loans since its launch, but it went through a difficult period in 2022-2023 when several borrowers defaulted during the crypto market downturn, including exposure to entities connected to the FTX collapse.
 Maple subsequently restructured, tightened underwriting standards, and shifted toward overcollateralized and more transparent lending products.

-Key takeaway: Maple's history illustrates a fundamental truth about on-chain private credit — you are taking real credit risk.
-The blockchain infrastructure provides transparency into pool composition and loan performance, but it does not eliminate the risk that borrowers default.
+I've studied Maple's loan performance data extensively.
+The platform's history illustrates a fundamental truth about on-chain private credit — you are taking real credit risk.
+The blockchain infrastructure provides transparency into pool composition and loan performance, but it doesn't eliminate the risk that borrowers default.

 Centrifuge

-Centrifuge pioneered the concept of bringing real-world assets on-chain, allowing asset originators to tokenize invoices, real estate loans, and other receivables as collateral for DeFi borrowing.
+Centrifuge pioneered bringing real-world assets on-chain, allowing asset originators to tokenize invoices, real estate loans, and other receivables as collateral for DeFi borrowing.
 The platform connects traditional asset originators with on-chain liquidity through structured pools with senior and junior tranches.

 Centrifuge has partnered with MakerDAO (now Sky) to bring real-world assets into the collateral backing DAI, one of the largest decentralized stablecoins.
 This integration demonstrates how tokenized lending can connect directly with the broader DeFi ecosystem.